 Environmental consultants are pivotal to our modern economy, playing a key role in safeguarding natural resources for future generations.
-With their expert knowledge in environmental matters, these environmental professionals guide businesses and government decision-makers.
+With their expert knowledge in environmental matters, these professionals guide businesses and government decision-makers.
 They help comprehend and mitigate the adverse impacts of growth, ensuring compliance with evolving green and environmentally friendly laws in the US as of 2024.

 What does an environmental consultant do?